 Shared ownership schemes are sometimes delivered via complex ownership arrangements.
-In this 3-part series consultant solicitor, Zahrah Aullybocus, explains some potential pitfalls homebuyers need to be aware of when the housing association isn’t the freeholder.
+In this 3-part series Consultant Solicitor (and Shared Ownership Resources sponsor), Zahrah Aullybocus, explains some potential pitfalls homebuyers need to be aware of when the housing association isn’t the freeholder.
 She concludes with a checklist of questions to ask the sales team and your solicitor.

 In Part 1, we discussed landlords and some typical ownership structures, In particular, why there might be fewer benefits and more risk when the housing association is not the freeholder.